 Many students need visas in order to study abroad.
 In most cases, you will need to obtain a visa before leaving the United States.
 As with your passport, please allow plenty of time for your visa to be processed.

 Visas can only be obtained by applying directly to the foreign government via their diplomatic offices in the US.
-Be aware that some countries do not accept applications through the mail and require you to appear in-person at their US office in order to secure your visa.
+Be aware that some countries do not accept applications through the mail or on the internet, and require you to appear in-person at their US office in order to secure your visa.

-Find out if you or the program secures the visa: Check to see if your program will process the visa for you.
+Find out if you or the program secures the visa: A few programs, generally all run by external program providers, are able to secure a visa for you.
+Many host countries do not allow this, however.
 If your program does not process visas for its participants, you will be responsible for securing your own visa.

 For F-1 and J-1 International Students: Check with the foreign embassy/consulate of the country where you will be studying abroad to confirm the type of visa you need.
 Note that in some cases consulates and embassies will only work with individuals who are citizens of the country in which the consulate/embassy is located.
 This might mean that you are working with people who are physically working in your home country at a foreign consulate or embassy, rather than one in the US.

-Tip: Photocopy everything before submitting it and use certified mail both ways.
+Tip: Photocopy everything before submitting it and use certified mail both ways if your country requires/allows you to have your documents mailed.
 Usually, visas are stamped directly in your passport and you will likely have to submit your passport along with your application.
 Certified mail will ensure that this valuable document can be traced if lost.